spilioeve/WM-src/README.md

 ```

 # REST API

-A REST API built on Flask can be run by navigating to the SOFIA directory and running:
+A REST API built on Flask can be run by navigating to the SOFIA directory.
+First, you shoud update `config.py` with the appropriate configurations.
+The primary consideration is whether you will be using [Redis](https://redis.io/) to service requests asynchronously.
+This is helpful when you expect documents to be large and need to submit many of them at once.
+More on that in the Redis section below.

+Once you have set the appropriate configuration, including the path to your CoreNLP instance, you can run the application with:

 ```
 export FLASK_APP=REST_API.py
 flask run
 ```

 This runs the API at `localhost:5000`.
-The API has two endpoints:
+If running the API without Redis, there are two relevant endpoints:

 1. `/process_text`: receives text and processes it using basic SOFIA processing
 2. `/process_query`: receives text and an array of queries and processes it using SOFIA's query based reading.

+If using Redis, the endpoints take on a slightly modified flavor and there are 4 or them:

+1. `/process_text`: receives text and returns an ID which can be used to retrieve results.
+2. `/process_query`: receives text and returns an ID which can be used to retrieve results.
+3. `/status`: receives an ID and returns a status: either `Processing` or `Done`.
+4. `/results`: if an ID status is `Done` this endpoint receives the ID and returns the processed JSON.

-Using the Python `requests` library, either endpoint can be hit using:
+Using the Python `requests` library, the two primary endpoints can be hit using:

 ```
 import requests